-2.2 Attribution Theory
+2.2 Attribution theory

-Attribution theory was developed in the field of social psychology for understanding how people perceive and evaluate the behaviors of others [15].
+Attribution theory was developed in the field of social psychology for understanding how people perceive and evaluate the behaviors of others (Heider 1958).
 Attribution refers to the perception or the inference of cause.
 Attribution research is concerned with all aspects of causal inferences.

-There are three assumptions in the theory [16].
-The first one is that people interpret behavior in terms of its causes and that these interpretations play an important role in determining reactions to the behavior [15, 17].
-The second assumption is that people are generally motivated to gain a realistic understanding of the causes that have led to different events in their personal domain [15].
-Third, it is assumed that a causal understanding serves the function of attaining personal goals and survival [18].
+There are three assumptions in the theory (Försterling 1986).
+The first one is that people interpret behavior in terms of its causes and that these interpretations play an important role in determining reactions to the behavior (Kelley and Michela 1980; Heider 1958).
+The second assumption is that people are generally motivated to gain a realistic understanding of the causes that have led to different events in their personal domain (Heider 1958).
+Third, it is assumed that a causal understanding serves the function of attaining personal goals and survival (Kelley 1987).

-At first, when Heider proposed the attribution theory in his book [15], he distinguished causes of actions into two basic types, personal or internal causes, and situational or external causes.
+At first, when Heider proposed the attribution theory in his book (Heider 1958), he distinguished causes of actions into two basic types, personal or internal causes, and situational or external causes.
 For example, if Tom recommends a movie to others, his action might be due to his internal taste for this movie, or to other external factors, e.g. every audience of the movie on that day is given a voucher.

-Later, Kelley extended and elaborated on how individuals infer causes [19, 20].
+Later, Kelley extended and elaborated on how individuals infer causes (Kelley 1967, 1973).
 According to his topology of person-stimulus-circumstances, general attributions could be made to the person (Tom's taste for the movie), the stimulus (the movie quality), and circumstances (special gifts for the audiences).

 Information is used to facilitate an observer's attribution of a behavior.
 One important piece of information is consensus information.
-Kelley [20] proposed that when people make attribution to an actor's behavior, they would take into consideration how others behave in the same situation.
+Kelley (1973) proposed that when people make attribution to an actor's behavior, they would take into consideration how others behave in the same situation.
 The term, consensus information, is used to refer to the way in which other people respond to the stimulus.
 Take Tom's recommending the movie as an example.
 If everyone who has watched the movie recommends it, we would observe high consensus.
-In the meantime, when most others behave in a similar way to Tom, i.e., there is high consensus, we, as observers, tend to attribute to product-related causes, which are external to Tom.
-But as consensus decreases, our attribution would be more internal to him [21].
+So, when most others behave in a similar way to Tom, i.e., there is high consensus, we, as observers, tend to attribute to product-related causes, which are external to Tom.
+But as consensus decreases, our attribution would be more internal to him (McGill 1989).

-The impact of consensus varies with a number of mediating factors, such as the salience of the consensus, representativeness of the sample, relevance of the consensus and so on [22].
+The impact of consensus varies with a number of mediating factors, such as the salience of the consensus, representativeness of the sample, relevance of the consensus and so on (Kassin 1979).
 Among them, sample representativeness seems to be of greater importance.
-As noted in Kassin [22], one of the most severe limitations of consensus is that, the consensus is based on the observation of a limited sample.
-The consensus utilization requires observers' beliefs in the sample representativeness [23], otherwise, the validity of consensus would be violated.
+As noted in Kassin (1979), one of the most severe limitations of consensus is that, the consensus is based on the observation of a limited sample.
+The consensus utilization requires observers' beliefs in the sample representativeness (Wells and Harvey 1977), otherwise, the validity of consensus would be violated.